-We showcase how a recently developed technique, namely \textit{data carving}, can be utilized to efficiently pool the information from each existing study with the validation data for an unbiased estimation of the treatment effect in the selected models.
-Data carving borrows information that has not been been fully exploited by the LASSO, and subsequently leads to higher statistical efficiency for estimating treatment effects than off-the-shelf alternatives like splitting which only uses the (independent) data from the follow-up study during estimation.
-In contrast to the debiased LASSO estimator based on a one-step bias correction to the LASSO solution, the appeal of our estimator lies in the fact that it does not require estimating a high dimensional matrix (or its inverse) based on the existing data.
-Combining summary information from each existing study with the validation data through data carving, we call the new estimator a \textit{carved estimator}.
-A simple averaging of the carved estimators then aggregates the findings from the existing studies.
-We schematically depict our aggregation protocol in Figure \ref{fig:schematic}.
-Our new estimator, after combining each existing study $k$ with the validation data through data carving, is denoted by $\widehat{\alpha}_k^{\text{\; carve}}$, and the aggregated estimator is given by $\tilde{\alpha}$.
+We showcase how a recent technique, namely \textit{data carving}, can be used to efficiently aggregate summary statistics from each existing study for an unbiased estimation of treatment effects.
+Data carving allows us to re-use information from data that has not been been fully exploited by the LASSO at the time of model selection.
+A schematic depiction of our aggregation scheme is provided in Figure \ref{fig:schematic}.
+Suppose that we have $K$ existing studies.
+We apply data carving to aggregate summary statistics from existing study $k$ with data from the validation study $\mathcal{V}$.
+This gives us our new estimator for treatment effects $\widehat{\alpha}_k^{\text{\; carve}}$, which we call the carved estimator.
+A simple averaging of the $K$ carved estimators allows us to pool information from the existing studies, and yields us our final aggregated estimator $\tilde{\alpha}$.

-Our present work relates with multiple frontiers in the literature.
-In the context of high dimensional meta-analysis, \cite{tang2020distributed}, \cite{lee2017communication}, and \cite{maity2019communication} propose distributed inference procedures based on aggregating debiased LASSO estimators \citep{zhang2014confidence, van2014asymptotically} from multiple studies.
-In a similar spirit as \cite{lin2010relative}, \cite{cai2021individual} propose a more efficient inversely variance weighted debiased LASSO estimator to accommodate cross-study heterogeneity.
-The debiased approaches in the aforementioned papers offer a valid way out to avoid model selection bias, but lose statistical efficiency when the treatment assignment is correlated with the noise variables within the data.
-Such correlations are commonly expected in large observational studies and a demonstration of this phenomenon is provided in \cite{wang2020debiased}.